SherG/cool-iron/blog/pull-requests.md

 The code repository owner will be notified.
 Once he or she reviews your code suggestion, and acts on it, you'll be notified.

-In the case used in the example, the repository owner accepted the suggestion <a href="https://github.com/zwbetz-gh/minimal-bootstrap-hugo-theme/pull/21/commits/fc0fa96451eae545d193cb9b845a21fc52240bd7" target="blank">merged</a> the code.
+In the case used in the example, the repository owner accepted the suggestion and <a href="https://github.com/zwbetz-gh/minimal-bootstrap-hugo-theme/pull/21/commits/fc0fa96451eae545d193cb9b845a21fc52240bd7" target="blank">merged</a> the code.

 Fun fact: if your code suggestion is accepted, you are now a contributor to their code project.
 Your contribution will be documented on their page and your profile photo will appear as a contributor.